UPCOMING SHOWS

 Platt (Guitars), Rick Bennett (Tenor Banjo) and Ed Cardenas (Drums).

-Carol is a member of the NH State Council On the Arts Folklife Roster and hosts two radio shows on WUNH radio, Aegean Connection on Saturdays and The Ceili Show on Sundays.
+Carol is a member of the N. H. State Council On the Arts Traditional Arts and Folklife Listing.
+She also hosts two radio shows on WUNH radio, Aegean Connection on Saturdays and The Ceili Show on Sundays.

 Buy Tickets